yw-fang/Latex-Template-Doctoral-Dissertation-East-China-Normal-University/README.md

 https://github.com/yw-fang/Latex-Template-Doctoral-Dissertation-East-China-Normal-University.git
 )

+It is also highly encuraged that other contributors can refine this template.

 Although Dr. Yuguang Zhang didn't take part in this project directly, I still would like to list him as one of the authors of this latex template project owning to his large contributions.